ARTICLE CONTINUES BELOW

 This is the most complex form of brand architecture to adopt.
 It is usually adopted by organizations that have grown very large (either by expansion, mergers, or acquisitions).

-The major advantages of this architecture is that
+The major advantages of this architecture are;

 - It allows the brand to grow very fast and wide (dominating several markets), and